junwatu/griddb-podcast-creator/blogs/README.md

 ![openai models](images/enabled-openai-models.png)

-However, in this project, we will use two AI models from OpenAI:
+In this project, we will use two AI models from OpenAI:

 - `gpt-4o` to create audio script.
 - `gpt-4o-mini-tts` for generating audio from the script.